 The flush happens when the niacin causes the small blood vessels in the skin to dilate.
 Flushing of the face is the most common, but it can also occur in the neck and upper body.

 The niacin flush isn't dangerous, but it can be very uncomfortable and even frightening if you're not expecting it.
-The niacin flush may be reduced in severity by taking aspirin 30 minutes before taking the niacin supplements, or by using time-released niacin.
+It may be reduced in severity by taking aspirin 30 minutes before taking the niacin supplements, or by using time-released niacin.

 Some people take niacin to improve their cholesterol levels with the hopes of decreasing their risk of heart disease and atherosclerosis.
 Large daily doses of niacin, 50 milligrams (mg) or more, may help to decrease LDL cholesterol, the bad kind of cholesterol, and increase the HDL cholesterol, which is the good form of cholesterol.

 Most people don't need niacin supplements for normal health because you can easily get all the niacin you need from a normal diet.
 The DRI for niacin is around 14 or 15 mg per day for adults.
 Niacin-rich foods include nuts, legumes, eggs, poultry, beef and seafood.

-Although niacin is a vitamin, when it is taken in doses over 50 mg, it acts like a drug and can cause unwanted side effects.
+Although niacin is a vitamin, when it's taken in doses over 50 mg, it acts like a drug and can cause unwanted side effects.
 The niacin flush may be harmless, but taking large doses for long periods of time may cause liver damage, might interfere with certain prescription medications, and can also raise your blood sugar levels.